TeamNewPipe/NewPipeExtractor/README.md

 1. Add `maven { url 'https://jitpack.io' }` to the `repositories` in your `build.gradle`.
 2. Add `implementation 'com.github.TeamNewPipe:NewPipeExtractor:v0.20.1'`the `dependencies` in your `build.gradle`.
 Replace `v0.20.1` with the latest release.

+**Note:** To use NewPipe Extractor in projects with a `minSdkVersion` below 26, [API desugaring](https://developer.android.com/studio/write/java8-support#library-desugaring) is required.

 ### Testing changes

 To test changes quickly you can build the library locally.
 A good approach would be to add something like the following to your `settings.gradle`: